Cave hyena: Habitat

 While "cave hyenas" did use caves, they were not confined to them, being present where caves were absent, and where present only using caves intermittently, with some examples of open-air dens having been found in the fossil record, such as at Bottrop in Germany.
+The habitat of cave hyenas was highly variable, spanning from frigid steppe-tundra, to tropical savannah.

+Diet

 The cave hyena's diet probably differed little from contemporary African spotted hyenas, and like living spotted hyenas, cave hyenas probably lived in groups (which in living spotted hyenas are called "clans") and were active predators rather than purely scavengers (with hunting being predominant over scavenging in the living spotted hyena).
 The bones of cave hyena prey were often cracked open/crushed in order to feed on the interior marrow, as is done by living spotted hyenas.

 The diet of the cave hyena is thought to have primarily consisted of large ungulates like wild horse, aurochs, steppe bison, Irish elk/giant deer, wild boar, red deer and reindeer, with larger herbivores like the woolly rhinoceros and woolly mammoth probably being scavenged after death (or alternatively generally only targeted when weak), with their young perhaps sometimes being targeted for active hunting.

 Wild horse are common in Late Pleistocene European cave hyena dens, implying that they were frequent prey, as zebras are for modern African spotted hyenas.
 In karst cave sites in the Czech Republic which accumulated during the Last Glacial Period, wild horses as well as woolly rhinoceros are the most common remains in cave hyena dens (though this to a significant degree probably reflects the durability of woolly rhinoceros bones making them able to be identified), with other remains including steppe bison, red deer, reindeer, European wild ass, chamois, alpine ibex, and cave bears (who may have been scavenged after dying in the caves).
 At the Fouvent-Saint-Andoche karst in France, a similar assemblage is found, albeit also including juvenile woolly mammoths, reflecting the similar cold conditions in both regions during the Last Glacial Period.
 At Perspektywiczna Cave in Poland, the assemblage is dominated by reindeer, with other remains present including bovids, equines, woolly rhinoceros and woolly mammoth.
 In Prolom 2 grotto in Crimea, the assemblage is dominated by saiga antelope, along with a smaller amount of wild horse, European wild ass and steppe bison.
 An assemblage of wild horse, steppe bison, elk and probably scavenged woolly rhinoceros, along with a small amount of long-tailed goral, moose, wild boar and Siberian musk deer, is known from the Geographical Society cave in Primorsky Krai in the Russian Far East.
 In Bukhtarminskaya Cave in Eastern Kazakhstan, the assemblage consists of wild horse, red deer, Siberian roe deer, and the large camel Camelus knoblochi, with additional fragmentary remains of woolly mammoth and woolly rhinoceros.